paul0x7CF/Uni-dse-project/README.md

 As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at) or tutor [email](mailto:dse.tutor@swa.univie.ac.at).

+# Where will feedback and grades/points be published?

+We will support you by publishing feedback (here, in this repository) and grades/points (on Moodle) during the semester.
+The latter will use the DSE Moodle course grade book.
+The former uses GitLab's Milestone features.
+Use the left menu bar on the GitLab repository website to access your feedback.
+Choose: **Issues > Milestones**

 # Which functions should not be used?

 GitLab is a powerful software that allows you to customize numerous settings and choose from various features.
 We would advise you to treat these settings and features with **respect and care**.
 For example, by simply clicking on each button, ignoring warnings etc. one could delete this repositorie’s master branch for good (no we can’t restore it eather).
 So: Think before you click!